29.

 Supplier Scoolpt, s.r.o.

-Date of project approval July 2020
+Date of completion / approval of the project July 2020

 Fotograf